 Just Between Friends breaks into the mainstream

-Shannon believed that if Just Between Friends consignment sales events were a hit in Tulsa, then the concept could work anywhere.
+Shannon believed that if Just Between Friends consignment sales were a hit in Tulsa, then the concept could work anywhere.
 The company opened their doors to franchising in 2003.

 “I never thought that I could be a business person,” Shannon says.
 “Other people went into business.
 I was a mother and a wife, and I loved my life.
 My husband is a pastor, and when we decided to go forward with franchising, we prayed about it.
 I went out and bought the book Franchising for Dummies, and I read it cover to cover.
-We wanted to start with 10 franchisees, and that’s what we did.
+Daven and I wanted to start with 10 franchisees, and that’s what we did.
 It was an immediate proof-of-concept.”